srddeveloper/xsh/README.md

 **xsh** is a lightweight developer utility CLI for **Linux** and **macOS** that provides a unified interface for common system, networking, and infrastructure tasks.

-Instead of remembering dozens of commands across different tools, **xsh** provides a single command interface for everyday developer and sysadmin workflows.
+Instead of remembering dozens of different commands across many tools, **xsh** provides a simple command interface for everyday developer and sysadmin workflows.

 ---